AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 - In using declarations `(since C++17)`.

-We’ve already mentioned `sizeof...` as a pack-expansion mechanism that does **not** actually produce a list.
+We've already mentioned `sizeof...` as a pack-expansion mechanism that does **not** actually produce a list.
 C++17 also adds _fold expressions_,
 which are another mechanism that does **not** produce a comma-separated list.